-We’ve assembled some of the most commonly asked questions about residential solar panels and answered them in one convenient place.
-From understanding how solar power works to knowing what happens to solar panels in weather, you’ll be smarter than ever about translating the sun into green energy once you’re done with these FAQs.
+Do you have questions about solar panels?
+You’re not alone!
+Even though solar has been around for a long time, many people want to know more before they choose if going solar is the right for their property.
+Getting to know PV panels is smart, so we have put together some of the most commonly asked questions about home solar panels and answered them in one place.
+From knowing how solar power works to knowing what happens to solar panels in weather, you’ll be smarter than ever about turning the sun into green energy once you’re done with these FAQs.
 Let’s get started.

 Since most appliances in your home use alternating current (AC) power, your solar panels are connected to an inverter.
 The inverter changes the solar energy from DC to AC.
 From there, the energy is ready to be sent to your outlets and used in your home.